-Question: What is the process for reporting counterfeits to GIDEP?
+Question: What is the process for reporting suspected counterfeit parts to GIDEP?

 Answer: GIT PDs, PIs, and Program Managers (PMs) shall work with the supplier to verify counterfeit determination and shall issue a Government-Industry Data Exchange Program (GIDEP) Advisory (suspect counterfeit part, but confirmed genuine) or GIDEP Alert (confirmed as counterfeit).
 Such reports are to be issued within 30 days of the initial escalation.
+For access to GIDEP, please direct any inquiries to PMSO.

-GTRI's Project Management Support Office (PMSO) can provide guidance for visual inspection requirements and access to GIDEP.
-Refer to Section 5.6 for quarantine procedures if a counterfeit part is identified.
+Refer to Section 5.6 for quarantine procedures if a suspected counterfeit part is identified and notify PMSO.